-Fairness in Non-Repudiation Protocols (NuSMV)
+Fairness: Non-Repudiation Protocols (NuSMV)

 Description of the Case Study